-Your case counts as property damage only claim if:
+Your case counts as a property damage only claim if:

-- Your car or other vehicle was damaged in an accident
+- Your vehicle incurred damages in an accident

-- Other personal items, such as phones, laptops, cameras, glasses, or clothing, in your vehicle were destroyed or damaged in the accident (This also includes car seats!)
+- Personal items (such as phones, laptops, cameras, glasses, child seats, or clothing) in your vehicle were destroyed or damaged in the collision

 to find a John Foy office near you

 Who Do I Sue for Property Damage After an Accident?